goauthentik/authentik/docs/expressions/index.md

 ### `pb_user_by(**filters) -> Optional[User]`

 Fetch a user matching `**filters`.
-Returns None if no user was found.
+Returns "None" if no user was found.

 Example: